-As New Englanders, we are privy to know something that many in the world cannot experience: winter.
+As New Englanders, we know something that many in the world cannot experience: winter.
 This year has been harsh but we all KNOW that beneath the surface of our snowy yards lie pansies, tulips, lilacs and all the magic of spring!
 As icky as we know it can get, we also KNOW that there is so much potential lurking right below the surface just waiting for the right circumstances to burst forward and bloom.

 We see the same with our people in our office.
 Often times, when they first come to see us, they feel as if they are in the “winter” of their health, and like this winter, it often seems like it’s never going to end.
 But with the proper nurturing care, over time they begin to experience the body’s great resilience and potential for healing, and they begin to “come alive” again.

 I lecture on occasion in a nursing class at Mount Wachusett Community College.
 During a recent lecture, I asked these young students to look at a picture of a dying plant.
 I asked them, “What would you do to help this plant?”

 The students answered, “Bring it back to life.”